-For irradiation purposes, the beam from the 6.0 MV tandem is collimated to a rectangular area by adjustable slits having a maximum opening of 5 mm.
-The ion beam from the 1.0 MV tandem is collimated by circular interchangeable apertures of 1, 3 and 5 mm.
+For irradiation purposes, the beam from the 6.0 MV tandem or 1.0 MV tandem is collimated by a circular interchangeable apertures of 1, 3 and 5 mm diameter.
 The scattering chamber is also equipped with an RBS detector and also has the possibility of mounting an x-ray detector for PIXE.

 Samples are positioned by motorized xyz stage and three-axis goniometer.
 The sample holder is circular, with a diameter of 2.5 cm.
 All samples have to be positioned within this holder and their maximum number therefore depends on the size of individual samples.
 Detailed information can be found on the instrument’s webpage.